Washington County, TN absentee voter receives wrong ballot, creating new concerns about ballot issues

 Office of Tennessee Secretary of State Tre Hargett

-“We want to have an election process we can trust,” Rebecca Keefauver Alexander said.
+“We want to have an election process we can trust,” said Rebecca Keefauver Alexander who is running against incumbent Rep. Matthew Hill in the District 7 Republican primary.

-Rebecca Keefauver Alexander is a republican candidate running for the Tennessee’s seventh state house seat.

 Alexander said, “How can the people of Washington County trust this election process?
 This is fundamental to our democracy and we have to be able to know that when we go into the polls, or when we get a ballot sent to our house, it’s going to be for where we actually live not a district we don’t live in.”